naglaa77/Learn-next-js-15/README.md

 This product-specific 404 page:
 - Uses the `usePathname` hook to get the current URL
 - Extracts the product ID from the URL
-- Shows a custom message mentioning the specific product ID that wasn't found
+- Shows a ustom message mentioning the specific product ID that wasn't found
 - Maintains the same clean design as our main 404 page

 🧠 So instead of showing a fallback message like "Product not found," we now automatically redirect to our custom 404 page.